OData/v3ProtocolDocument/OData.markdown

 In addition to the [Common Rules for FunctionImports](#commonrulesforfunctionimports) the following rules apply for FunctionImport elements that represent Actions:

 - Actions MUST NOT specify the 'm:HttpMethod' attribute as this is reserved for ServiceOperations.
-- Actions MUST be side effecting, indicated by either omiting or setting the 'IsSideEffecting' attribute to 'true'.
+- Actions MUST be side effecting, indicated by either omitting or setting the 'IsSideEffecting' attribute to 'true'.
-- Actions MUST NOT be composable, indicated by either omiting or setting the 'IsComposable' attribute  to 'false'.
+- Actions MUST NOT be composable, indicated by either omitiing or setting the 'IsComposable' attribute to 'false'.

 For example this FunctionImport represents an Action that Creates an Order for a customer using the specified quantity and discountCode, which can be bound to any resource path that represents a Customer entity: